 Do you suffer from Bleeding Gums? funny tastes or bad breath?
-Why not consider affordable gum treatment at the multi award winning Smile Cliniq from £48.
+Why not consider affordable gum disease treatment at the multi award winning Smile Cliniq from £65.

 Plaque is a mixture of food, bacteria and bacterial waste products that build up on your teeth after eating.
 When plaque is left on your teeth, the gums initiate an immune response to it.
 This is the early stage of gum disease known as gingivitis.
 If gingivitis is not treated, the gums begin to pull away from your teeth, leaving little pockets around the tooth.
-This pocket traps plaque that can’t be reached with brushing.
+This pocket traps plaque that can’t be reached with a toothbrush.
 Plaque that is not removed hardens to become tartar (calculus).
-Plaque and tartar build up cause further irritation.
+Plaque and tartar build up causes further irritation and gum disease.
 This can lead to bleeding gums, a funny taste and bad breath.
 It can also cause the gums to recede.
 If this occurs, dentine may become exposed and the teeth may become more sensitive to hot and cold.
-The treatment is with scaling above and below the gums.
+Gum treatment involves removing this build up and maintaining it.
 For more information on how to look after your teeth at home, please click on our oral hygiene guide.

-At Smile Cliniq, we take gum disease very seriously and every patient undergoing a dental examination, is provided with a gum disease assessment.
+At the Smile Cliniq in London, we take gum disease very seriously and every patient undergoing a dental examination, is provided with a periodontal assessment.

-At Smile Cliniq our Specialist Periodontist is George Pelekos.
-We recommend patients to see him, if the disease is moderate or advanced.
+At Smile Cliniq our Specialist Periodontist is Evdokia Chasioti.
+We recommend patients to see her if the disease is moderate or advanced.

 Factors such as smoking or poorly controlled diabetes may also contribute to the deterioration of the gum condition and we will advise you if you need to make any changes to improve your gum condition.

 - Please click here for our fees guide.

 - Please click here for examples of our work

 - For further details of our techniques, materials and techniques please click here.